Follow these guidelines when developing F5 modules for Ansible.

 f5-sdk can co-exist, but F5 recommends that you write all new features, and fix all bugs by using

-Base the name of the module on the part of BIG-IP that the modules manipulates.
+Base the name of the module on the part of BIG-IP that the module manipulates.
 A good rule of thumb is to refer to the API the

-If a module that you need does not yet exist, the REST API in the
+If a module you need does not exist yet, the REST API in the

-f5-sdk may not have exist yet.
-Refer to the following github project to confirm if the REST API exists:
+Refer to the following GitHub project to determine if the REST API exists:

 If you want F5 to write an API, open an issue with this project.

 f5-sdk in the modules you develop.
 Here are the most common scenarios that you will encounter.

 import statements in a try block and fail the module later if the import fails.

 try: from f5.bigip import ManagementRoot from f5.bigip.contexts import TransactionContextManager HAS_F5SDK = True except ImportError: HAS_F5SDK = False def main(): if not HAS_F5SDK: module.fail_json(msg='f5-sdk required for this module')